1 2 3 4 5 6 7 8 9

 4. Relational Stance

-Aggressive (Assertive) Moves against others to assert control and avoid vulnerability.
+Stance: Aggressive (Assertive) Moves against others to assert control and avoid vulnerability.
 Eights prefer to lead rather than follow and often push into life rather than wait to be invited.

-Repressed Center: Feeling (Productive feelings)
+Repressed Center: Productive Feeling

 Eights have access to emotion, but they often suppress softer feelings like sadness, tenderness, or fear.
 They’re more comfortable with anger, justice, and determination.